fifth-postulate/finding-the-planets/book/src/finding/image.md

 I had to know and I hope you want to know too!

 ## Further Considerations
-Almost every chapter can be allows you to play with what you have created.
-Below you can find some suggestions and food for thought that my spark your interested.

 * Make a bigger image with larger "pixels".
 * Make an entire series of images, one for each row.
 * Make a GIF or movie of the images.